Bella Savitsky Abzug ("Bella!") was born on Hoe Avenue in The

 * =new= Councilmember Inez E. Dickens (Manhattan #9)

 Special BALI Speakers:

 Gloria Steinem, Feminist Activist

 Lesley Gore, Singer/Songwriter

 BALI high school recipients from N.Y.C.

-Representing the STONEWALL Veterans' Association at the aforementioned BALI event is its Director Williamson Henderson in addition to S.V.A. officers Bert Coffman, Storme DeLarverie, Leigh McManus, Ruth Campbell and Dave West plus S.V.A.
-Assistant AnDre Christie.
+Representing the STONEWALL Veterans' Association at the aforementioned BALI event is its director Williamson Henderson in addition to S.V.A. officers Bert Coffman, Storme DeLarverie, Leigh McManus, Ruthybird Campbell and Dave West plus S.V.A. assistant AnDre M. Christie.

 BALI National Women's and Girl's ConferenceSaturday, November 10th, and Sunday, November 11th, 2007